rmcbee/stm32f4/README.md

 # stm32f4

-This respository contains a library for initializing and using the different peripherals offered by the stm32f4 family of microcontrollers.
+This setup is based on the STM32F4xx_StdPeriph_Driver as well as the excellent Linux port of STLink by [Texane](https://github.com/texane/stlink)

 # Latest update